 3 – Tie KPIs to Classifications

-One of most reliable methods for creating KPIs is tying your KPI to classifications.
-This simply involves ensuring that many your KPI metrics are based on classifications (where applicable).
-See Skybrary on performance monitoring for more informaiton.
+One of the most reliable methods for creating KPIs is tying your KPI to classifications.
+This simply involves ensuring that many of your KPI metrics are based on classifications (where applicable).
+See Skybrary on performance monitoring for more information.